Patt Maney

-Thomas Patterson Maney (born May 1948) is an American politician.
-He served in the United States Army, retiring in 2007 with the rank of brigadier general.
+Thomas Patterson Maney (born May 1948) is an American politician and former judge who served in the United States Army, retiring in 2007 with the rank of brigadier general.
 Maney was appointed to a county judgeship in Florida in 1989, and retired from the position in 2018.
 He has served as a member of the Florida House of Representatives since 2020.

 Early life, education and military career

 Patt Maney was one of seven children born to parents Charles Thomas Maney and Mary Bewlay Steele Maney.
 Born in Lexington, Kentucky, Maney attended the University of Kentucky in his hometown where he was a member of the Reserve Officers' Training Corps program.
 Maney completed his undergraduate education in 1970, and pursued legal studies at the University of Louisville School of Law.
 He formally joined the United States Army in 1970, and obtained his degree in law in 1974.
 While serving in the military, Maney also studied at the Army War College, graduating in 1989.
 He served during Operation Just Cause in Panama, Operation Uphold Democracy in Haiti, as well as Operations Joint Guard and Joint Endeavor in Bosnia.
 Maney was injured by an improvised explosive device in August 2005, while in Afghanistan as a part of Operation Enduring Freedom.
 The explosion tore cartilage in both shoulders, sprained his knees, broke his nose, cracked 27 of his teeth, and caused a traumatic brain injury.
 He spent twenty months in recovery at the Walter Reed Army Medical Center, and subsequently ended his military career in April 2007, having served nearly 37 years in the army and advancing to the rank of brigadier general.
 The University of Kentucky awarded Maney an honorary doctorate in law in 2016.